Japan National Route 114: Closure within the nuclear exclusion zone

-A section of the highway was closed between its eastern terminus and the Shimotsushima neighborhood of Namie following the Fukushima Daiichi nuclear disaster and the subsequent establishment of the 20 kilometer exclusion zone on 22 April 2011.
+A section of the highway was closed between its eastern terminus and the Shimotsushima neighborhood of Namie following the Fukushima nuclear accident and the subsequent establishment of the 20 kilometer exclusion zone on 22 April 2011.
 On 6 December 2014, the highway was reopened to vehicular traffic east of the Jōban Expressway in order to allow traffic from the new section of expressway to be linked to National Route 6 and the rest of the expressway further south.
 From then until 2017, a 27 km section of highway remained closed within the exclusion zone.
 The interchange with the Jōban Expressway was expanded on 1 March 2015 to allow access to the expressway's newly-built section between Namie and Tomioka.
 National Route 114 was fully reopened to vehicular traffic on 20 September 2017, though some restrictions are still in place in terms of where the highway can be exited.

 Major junctions

 The route lies entirely within Fukushima Prefecture.